27tang/convex-hull/README.md

                   point-set-generator [number of points desired] [output range]

 ######brute-force:

+      SYNOPSIS:
+            brute-force [OPTION]

+      DESCRIPTION:
-      takes set of points from stdin and outputs the convex set-- uses the
+            takes set of points from stdin and calculates the convex set using a brute-force algorithm.
+Outputs the processing time (number of cycles) by default.
-      brute-force algorithm.
-          usage:
-                  brute-force < [input file]
+                  Options:
+                        -g
+                              outputs the original set of points and the convex set in a format that can be used as input for the grapher utility.

 ######quick-hull:

+      SYNOPSIS:
+            quick-hull [OPTION]

+      DESCRIPTION:
-      takes set of points from stdin and outputs the convex set -- uses the
+            takes set of points from stdin and calculates the convex set using quickhull algorithm.
+Outputs the processing time (number of cycles) by default.
-      quickhull algorithm.
-          usage:
-                  quick-hull < [input file]
+                  Options:
+                        -g
+                              outputs the original set of points and the convex set in a format that can be used as input for the grapher utility.

 ######grapher:

+      SYNOPSIS:

       takes result of a convex-hull calculator from stdin and plots them on a cartesian graph
             usage: grapher [range/size of graph]